Faculty Members: Role in SI

 Remember, the function of the SI is to hold out-of-class review sessions in which students compare notes, discuss readings, develop organizational tools, and predict test items.
 SIs do NOT hold class or grade papers.
 Their attendance in class is to take notes for study sessions, acting as a model student.
 They may participate in class discussions, if desired, and can hand out papers.
 SIs are not teaching assistants, lecturers, or graders.

-- Faculty may check attendance of their SI's sessions online.
-Instructions on this are on the SI Request Form.
+8. Faculty may check attendance of their SI's sessions online.
+Instructions on this are provided in the award process and are available from the SI Coordinator.

-- The expected minimum attendance at SI sessions per month is 24 student visits.
+9. The expected minimum attendance at SI sessions per month is 24 student visits.
+Underutilization of SIs will result in loss of future placements.